HPV (Human Papilloma Virus) | Causes, Symptoms, Diagnosis, & Treatment

 - Prescription cream — applying medicated cream directly to the warts (Do not use over-the-counter wart treatments on the genital area.)

 In some cases, no treatment is needed.
-However, your doctor will closely monitor any cell changes during your regular screening appointments.
+However, your doctor will closely watch any cell changes during your regular screening appointments.

 Only a small number of women infected with HPV will develop cellular changes that need to be treated.